This country-specific Q&A provides an overview to intellectual property law in China.

 Costs vary, normally they include a case filing fee charged by the court, official fees charged by the public notary and other organizations for possible evidence collection work, service fees charged by the attorneys, translation fees (for foreign parties) and other disbursements (such as travel expenses).

 b) Administrative departments carry out regular infringement investigations when requested to do so by an IPR holder.
 Administrative proceedings have no speciﬁc timeframe but are usually felt to be quicker than civil proceedings and, if the administrative department is proactive, can be completed within a month or so.
 Costs also vary depending on the complexity of the specific cases and the actual time spent by the attorneys.

 c) Domain name disputes submitted to the Online Dispute Resolution Centre are usually granted an award within 60 days.
 Costs depend on the number of arbitrators.
 If just one arbitrator is appointed, the party who ﬁled the complaint bears the cost.
 If more than one is appointed, the costs are shared equally.
 The official fee for one domain name dispute handled by one arbitrator is 8000RMB.
 The service fee is charged on an actual time spent basis.

 Where court action is available, please provide details of which court(s) have jurisdiction, how to start proceedings, the basics of the procedure, the time to trial, the format of the trial, the time to judgment and award of relief and whether any appeal is available.

-Two factors determine jurisdiction in Mainland China: where the defendant is domiciled and where the infringing act takes place.
+Two factors determine jurisdiction in China: where the defendant is domiciled and where the infringing act takes place.